 Arrows — c'est la vie!

-Generally speaking, the (paper) arrows are embedded in the paint according to a preconceived design and then the painting can then be undertaken in a fairly free fashion.
+Generally, in these artworks, the arrow is an object cut from paper or board and embedded in the paint.
+With the arrow as a foil, the painting can then be undertaken in a fairly free fashion.
 The arrows remain more or less obvious in the final painting, often seeming like fossils frozen in time.

 Around the Block